The CPBL have issued a three-game suspension and a $1,600 fine to the Fubon Guardians’ manager 陳連宏 (Chen Lien-Hung).

 — CPBL STATS (@GOCPBL) August 12, 2018

 Headbutting and Chest Bumping

-It was Saturday night, on the top of the sixth inning.
-The Guardians’ reliever 郭泓志 (Kuo Hong-Chih) threw a breaking pitch that sliced through the outer lower corner of the strike zone.
-The umpire, however, thinks otherwise.
+It was Saturday night, the top of the sixth inning.
+The Guardians’ reliever 郭泓志 (Kuo Hong-Chih) threw a breaking pitch that sliced through the bottom outside corner of the strike zone.
+The umpire, however, thought otherwise.

-Just a little background on this, the umpire 江春緯 (Chiang Chun-Wei) is best known for his inconsistent strike zone.
-Before the whole incident started, there were more than 10 questionable calls when it comes to the strike zone.
+For a little background on this, the umpire 江春緯 (Chiang Chun-Wei) is best known for his inconsistent strike zone.
+Before the whole incident started, there were more than ten questionable calls relating to the strike zone during the game.

 Seeing his pitcher is about to get into a full confrontation with the umpire, the Guardians’ manager decided to step in and protect his pitcher.
-And the situation pretty much escalated to the next level immediately.
+The situation pretty much escalated to the next level immediately.

-Chen Lien-Hung started his strike zone dispute with a headbutt, followed by a hefty chest bump that pushed the umpire back.
-The Guardians’ pitching coach also joined in on the action by covering up the home plate with dirt.
+Chen Lien-Hung started his “strike zone dispute” with a headbutt, followed by a hefty chest bump that pushed the umpire back.
+The Guardians’ pitching coach also joined in on the action by covering the home plate with dirt.